Home > Plan Your Trip > Best Destinations > Spain

 Tarifa has a third-rate bullring where novices botch fights on occasional Saturdays through the summer.
 Professional bullfights take place the first week of September.
 The ring is a short walk from the town.
 You'll see posters everywhere.

-If you prefer to watch animals in their natural habitats, several companies offer whale — and dolphin — watching excursions.
+If you prefer to watch animals in their natural habitats, several companies offer whale- and dolphin-watching excursions.
 For any of the tours, it's wise to reserve one to three days in advance, though same-day bookings are possible.
 You'll get a multilingual tour and a two-hour trip.
-Sightings occur more than 90 percent of the time.
+Sightings occur most of the time.
 Dolphins and pilot whales frolic here any time of year, while sperm whales visit May through July and orcas stay July through August.
-Depending on the wind and weather, boats may leave from Algeciras instead (drivers follow in a convoy, people without cars usually get rides from staff).
-The best company is the Swiss nonprofit FIRMM (Foundation for Information and Research on Marine Mammals), which gives a 25-minute educational talk prior to departure — and if you don't see any dolphins or whales, you can go on another trip for free (€30 per person, cash only, 1–5 trips/day April–Oct, Pedro Cortés 4, tel.
-956-627-008, mobile 619-459-441).
-Another good option is the first non-profit to launch these trips, Whale Watch España, part of a Whale Protection Association that runs classes and studies dolphins and whales (€30 per person, also offers a second, free trip if you don't see whales or dolphins, runs 1–3 trips/day April–Oct).
+Depending on the wind and weather, boats may leave from Algeciras instead (drivers follow in a convoy; people without cars usually get rides from staff).

 The vast, sandy beach Playa Punta Paloma lies about five miles northwest of town.
 On windy summer days, the sea is littered with sprinting windsurfers while the beach holds a couple hundred vans and fun-mobiles from northern Europe.
 Under mountain ridges lined with modern energy-generating windmills, it's a fascinating scene.
 Drive down the sandy road and stroll along the beach.
-You'll find a cabana-type hamlet with rental gear, beachwear shops, a bar, and a hip, healthy restaurant with great lunch salads.
+You'll find a cabana-type hamlet with rental gear, beachwear shops, a bar, and a restaurant or two.
 For drivers, it's a cinch to reach.
-Without a car, you're in luck July through September, when inexpensive buses do a circuit of nearby campgrounds, all on the waterfront (€2, departures about every 2 hours, confirm times with TI).
+Without a car, you're in luck July through August, when inexpensive buses do a circuit of nearby campgrounds, all on the waterfront.

 Day Trip to Morocco from Spain

-Most tourists do the mindless belly-dancing-and-shopping excursion (which costs about €56--essentially the same as the €52 round-trip ferry ride).
+Most tourists do the mindless belly-dancing-and-shopping excursion.
 They're met by a guide, taken on a bus tour and a walk through the old town market, offered a couple of crass Kodak moments with snake charmers and desert dancers, and given lunch with live music and belly-dancing.
 Then they visit a big shop and are hustled back down to their boat where — five hours after they landed — they return to the First World thankful they don't have diarrhea.

 The alternative is to simply take the ferry on your own and leave the tourist track.
 Things are cheap and relatively safe.
 Since more than 90 percent of visitors choose the comfort of a tour, independent adventurers rarely see another tourist and avoid all the tourist kitsch.